Semert/MERN-Todo/README.md

 in the backend folder.

-Now Rthe app runs in the development mode.\
+Now app runs in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.